HunterStanton/hunterstanton.github.io/projects.md

 Not much use to be found here, but it was useful to me.
 I put it up incase someone else found it useful.

 ### [Splash Screen Test](https://github.com/HunterStanton/SplashScreenTest)
 I challenged myself to make a splash screen in an iOS app with nothing but a timer, two views, and a segue.
+Written in Swift.

 This was the end-result of that challenge.